geospachos/DataAgent/README.md

   The system is composed of two agents:

-   * Agent2: This agent is responsible for data retrieval.
+   * DataFetchingAgent: This agent is responsible for data retrieval.
 It can either fetch data from a public API or read a local text file.
 It then passes the retrieved data to the other agent.
-   * Agent: This agent receives the data from Agent2 and can provide explanations or summaries to the user.
+   * Summarizer: This agent receives the data from Agent2 and can provide explanations or summaries to the user.

   <h2>Features</h2>